MOSH-Insa-Toulouse/2023-2024-4GP-LE-BLANC--PERALES-RIOS/README.md

 - Datasheet describing the results of some measurements for the sensors.

 To write the datasheet, a bench test must be used or built.
-In our project, we have used a bench test that was already at the department and that was perfect for our case.
+In our project, we have used a bench test that was already at the department, and that was perfect for our case.

 # Physics behind the resistance change in the graphite and the flex sensors